Luis-Varona/MatrixBandwidth.jl/README.md

 ## Citing

-I encourage you to cite this work if you have found any of the algorithms herein useful for your research.
+We encourage you to cite this work if you have found any of the algorithms herein useful for your research.
 Starring the MatrixBandwidth.jl repository on GitHub is also appreciated.

 The latest citation information may be found in the [CITATION.bib](https://raw.githubusercontent.com/Luis-Varona/MatrixBandwidth.jl/main/CITATION.bib) file within the repository.

+## Contributing

+We welcome all bug reports, feature requests, and contributions!
+Please refer to the [CONTRIBUTING.md](https://raw.githubusercontent.com/Luis-Varona/MatrixBandwidth.jl/main/CONTRIBUTING.md) file for guidelines on how to open issues and submit pull requests.

 ## Project status